 AC coils and fins are very sensitive parts.
 The fins can bend out of shape easily, so if you clean the coils roughly, you may damage them.
 And damaging these components will cost you in replacements or repairs.
 If you have the confidence to clean your AC coils yourself, be sure to do so gently.
 For a more in-depth and precise cleaning, it is best to hire a professional to assist you.

-Ambient Edge can help with all your maintenance needs, including coil cleaning.
+Ambient Edge can help with all your maintenance needs, including coil cleaning and air duct cleaning in Henderson.
 Our years of experience in the trade will give you the peace of mind knowing that you are getting the best quality service possible.
 Do not hesitate to contact us to schedule an appointment.
 Give us a call today at (888) 628-5890.